demo-ninjas/hub-robot-http-utils/docs/USAGE_GUIDE.md

 #### Middleware

 ##### `void use(MiddlewareHandler middleware)`
-Register middleware that runs for all requests.
+Register legacy middleware that runs for all requests (always continues).

 ```cpp
 server.use([](HttpRequest &req, HttpResponse &response) {